ULJ-Yale/qunex/README.md

 source $TOOLS/library/environment/mnap_environment.sh
 ```

+### Step 4.
+Install all necessary dependencies for full functionality (see below).

-* Note: All relevant dependencies should be inside TOOLS folder.
+* All relevant dependencies should be inside `$TOOLS` folder.

+* The `mnap_environment.sh` script automatically sets assumptions for dependency paths.
-* For more info on how to define individual software paths run:
+These can be changed.
+For more info on how to define specific MNAP dependencies paths run:

 `mnap --envsetup`

 Usage and command documentation
 ===============================